jeremythuff/odin/README.md

 ## LLM configuration

-Use the following environment variables to enable the different language model providers when starting the server:
+Use the following environment variables to enable the different language model providers when starting the API service:

 ### OpenAI